exclaves/exclaves.github.io/content/posts/2022-08-31-alta-via-1/index.md

 ---
 layout: post
-title: Alta Via Une
+title: Alta via n.
+1
 date: 2022-09-04 00:00:00 +0000
 ---

 186 species documented on iNaturalist, over 317 observations.
 You see a lot when you're in the mountains for 12 days.
 Especially when you walk slow.
 Or maybe the causation is the other way around. :)

-Scroll through for vistas and highlights, or click "All organisms" to see all of my iNaturalist posts for that day.
+Scroll through for vistas and highlights, or click "All observations" to see all of my iNaturalist posts for that day.

 ## August 6th: Lago di Braies to Rifugio Biella